Altered brain-periphery crosstalk as a key pathomechanism for high-risk phenotypes in humans

 Conclusion

 Ultimately, my project will innovatively define the impact of altered brain-periphery crosstalk in the development of clinically relevant high-risk groups.
-It will set the groundwork for novel approaches that optimize prevention and treatment of major complications and thereby improve future health, way beyond what is achieved by current approaches.
+It will set the groundwork for novel approaches that optimize prevention and treatment of major complications, thereby improving future health, way beyond what is achieved by current approaches.

 Financiële details & Tijdlijn